 How To Find Cheap Moving Companies

-As you shop for cheap movers, remember to balance an affordable moving price with quality moving services from an experienced company with good reviews.
+As you shop for cheap movers, remember to balance an affordable moving price with quality moving services from experienced movers with good reviews.
 To find inexpensive movers that you can trust to transport your things, follow these tips:

 - Take Time to Compare: As with purchasing any other home service, it pays to comparison shop.
 Request moving quotes from at least 3-4 cheap moving companies, and if relocating out-of-state, request additional in-home estimates from at least 3 movers.
 Compare the moving rates & pricing for additional services.
 Make sure to note the specifics of the moving quote.
 Does one mover charge travel time, while another company throws in free moving boxes?
 Ensure you’re comparing apples to apples with the moving quotes you receive.